Symantec/Dominator/cmd/vm-control/README.md

 `~/.ssl` directory. *vm-control* will present these certificates to the *Hypervisor*.
 If one of the certificates is signed by a certificate authority that the *Hypervisor* trusts, the *Hypervisor* will grant access.
+Most operations only require a certificate that proves *identity*.
+The *[Keymaster](https://github.com/Symantec/keymaster)* is a good choice for issuing these certificates.

+## Importing virsh (libvirt) VMs
+A libvirt VM may be imported into the *Hypervisor*.
+This is only supported for simple VMs with a single network interface and IP address.
+Once the VM is *committed* it is removed from the libvirt database and is fully "owned" by the *Hypervisor*.
+Importing a VM requires root access on the *Hypervisor* (the *vm-control* tool will use the `sudo` command if needed).

+There are a few simple steps that should be followed to import a VM.
+In the example below, the MAC address of the VM to be imported is `52:54:de:ad:be:ef` and the hostname (DNS entry) is `jump.prod.company.com`.
+The IP address of the VM may also be used.
+In either case, the hostname or IP address provided must match the libvirt *domain name*.
+- log into the VM and determine its MAC address
+- run `vm-control import-virsh-vm 52:54:de:ad:be:ef jump.prod.company.com`
+- enter `shutdown` at the prompt
+- wait for the VM to start and log in and check that it is functioning properly
+- respond to the `commit/defer/abandon` prompt:
+  - `commit`: the VM is removed from the libvirt database
+  - `defer`: the VM is left running on the *Hypervisor*.
+It may later be committed (and the `virsh undefine` command should be used to remove it from the libvirt database) or destroyed.
+This is not recommended
+  - `abandon`: the VM is deleted from the *Hypervisor* and will need to be manually started with the `virsh` command